Kanam (Kerala): Industry

 An attempt was made to train weavers in the weaving school founded and headed by late Abraham (Parappallythazhe Avarachen) in Athumpanakuzhy, but it failed prematurely amidst World War II.
 Small scale industries like handloom weaving, cotton dyeing, and printing were also attempted in Kanam but became casualties of the war.
 Shanmughavilasom Arumugham Pillai started another weaving factory near Kotchukanjirappara in Naithusala parambu, headed by Gopalan Nair of Nedumkunnam.

 Place of worship

 When the Bhagavathy Temple was rebuilt in Poduvakunnu (Elamkavil) in Kangazha North, Kanam was the only village in the neighborhood with no temple.
 The only place of worship left was the Nallanikuzhy Kavu near Kotchukanjirappara Pallikkodam, where annual offerings ("Vellamkudi") were presented during Onam and Vishu by the Pulaya caste of Eattikal.
 But with Pulayas embracing Christianity nobody came for annual offerings after the late Oman Pulayan.
 The place has been converted into an Ayyappa Temple with monthly pooja services.
-Today villagers gather according to faith and belief in worship places such as Hebron Christian Brethren Assembly in Kanam, the Indian Pentacostal Church of God (IPC) Prayer Hall in Kanjirappara, The Pentacostal Mission (TPM) in Paathippalam, Church Of Christ Pidisheerimala, St. Thomas Marthoma Church, St. Mary's Orthodox Church, St. George Orthodox church and Paathippalam Muslim Masjid.
+Today villagers gather according to faith and belief in worship places such as Hebron Christian Brethren Assembly in Kanam, the Indian Pentecostal Church of God (IPC) Prayer Hall in Kanjirappara, The Pentecostal Mission (TPM) in Paathippalam, Church Of Christ Pidisheerimala, St. Thomas Marthoma Church, St. Mary's Orthodox Church, St. George Orthodox church and Paathippalam Muslim Masjid.